atharvaw1/fetch-rewards-assessment/README.md

 # Text Comparison Web Service

 This project implements a web service for comparing text similarity using various methods, including Cosine Similarity, Euclidean Distance, Jaccard Similarity and Dynamic Time Warping (DTW) Distance.
 The service is built using Flask, a lightweight web framework for Python.
+Note:Cosine and DTW seem to work the best.

 ## Getting Started